Applying to City

 - PTE Academic with 59 or above.

 If you hold a qualification that is not listed, you should contact the International Office to find out whether it is acceptable.
+Please note that this differs for overseas students requiring Tier 4 Visa.

 Applicants who do not have the standard academic requirement but who have significant life or work experience may be considered on individual merit.
 The course descriptions on this website give you a general indication of an appropriate background for a course.